katurian/decliner/README.md

 1. The game will print a randomly generated question in this format: "What is regina in the dative singular form?".
 2. Input the requested form.
 For example, regina in the dative singular would be **reginae**.
 So I'll type in "reginae".
 3. Press enter to send your answer, and the program will check it.

-Currently working on game.js so I can put this on a web browser.